martinmhan/tweet-app-api/README.md

           - make a request to the database and/or Read View to save domain objects
           - produce an event that will save domain objects
   - [Dependency Injection (DI)](https://en.wikipedia.org/wiki/Dependency_injection):
-    - The servers in this mono-repo depend on other objects (e.g., repositories, event producers) to handle their routes.
-Instead of the servers constructing those objects themselves, they only possess interfaces of those objects and receive the implementations when instantiated.
-This allows for greater separation of concerns.
+    - The servers in this mono-repo depend on other objects (e.g., repositories, event producers) to handle routes.
+Instead of the servers constructing those objects themselves, they only possess interfaces of those objects and receive the implementations when instantiated - this allows for greater separation of concerns.
     - For example, the EventProducerServer (`cmd/eventproducer/internal/application/server.go`) takes in an `event.Producer` interface.
 The server object only knows that this injection will have a `Produce(Event)` method - the actual implementation is injected in `main.go` when the server starts.

 # Project Structure:
   - `/cmd`: contains subdirectories, each containing the following code for one microservice:
     - `/internal`: code only used by the microservice (i.e., within the same `/cmd/<MICROSERVICE>` directory).
 Includes the following:
       - `/application`: Route handlers.
 Includes a `server.go` file that defines the server's gRPC methods.
 The Event Consumer is an exception, as it only listens to the message queue and is not a gRPC server.
       - `/domain`: Business logic.
 Includes type definitions for domain objects and repository interfaces
       - `/infrastructure`: Data persistence logic.
 Includes repository implementations
-      - `main.go`: root file used to run this service
+      - `main.go`: Root file used to run the service.
+Here, I load env variables, instantiate dependencies, and start the server.
-    - `/proto`: contains protocol buffer definitions used by the gRPC server
+    - `/proto`: contains protocol buffer definitions used by the gRPC server and client(s).
       - .proto files are the source files
       - .pb.go files are generated during the build